ankurbaijal123/Namaste-Netflix/README.md

 * - Create Redux store with userSlice
 * - Implemented Sign Out Feature
 * - Ftech movies from TMDB Movies
+* - Update Profile
+* - BugFix : SignUp user , display Name and navigate to login if user not logged in , navigate to browse is user logged in
+* - Unsubscribed to the onAuthSateChange callback;

 #Features
 * - Login/SignUp page